Artifact

 Acquisition in 2023

-CommonStock is a company that offers an online platform designed to facilitate collaborative investing among users, allowing them to trade stocks together with friends, family, and colleagues.
-Founded in 2016 and based in San Francisco, the platform enables users to link their brokerage accounts, share their investment holdings by percentage, and receive real-time notifications when peers make trades.
-Users can also replicate each other's trades and invest collaboratively while tracking performance against one another.
-The service aims to create a community of engaged and informed investors, making investment decision-making more interactive and supportive.
-The platform is accessible for free on the web and through an iPhone app, with plans for an Android version in development.
+CommonStock is a developer of an online platform that facilitates collaborative investing by allowing users to trade stocks together with their friends, family, classmates, or colleagues.
+Founded in 2016 and based in San Francisco, California, the platform enables users to link their brokerage accounts to shareholdings by percentage, receive real-time alerts on trades made by their network, and replicate each other's investment strategies.
+Additionally, it fosters a community where users can monitor and guide each other's investment decisions, enhancing engagement and knowledge sharing among investors.
+The platform is accessible for free on the web and via an iPhone app, with plans for an Android app in the future.

 Taboola is a content discovery platform that utilizes an artificial intelligence-based algorithm to connect users with relevant content they may not have encountered otherwise.
 The company serves over 360 billion recommendations to more than 1 billion unique visitors monthly across various innovative publisher sites, such as USA TODAY and Business Insider.
 Headquartered in New York City, with research and development operations in Israel and additional offices in Pasadena, London, and Bangkok, Taboola collaborates with digital properties, including websites and mobile apps, to recommend both editorial content and advertisements.
 Its services enable publishers, marketers, and agencies to engage users, monetize traffic, and distribute content effectively, primarily generating revenue from the United States while also operating in markets across Europe and beyond.